timbussmann/timbussmann.github.io/_posts/2022-07-07-premature-dispsosal.md

 }
 ```

-The first implementation will run without any exception in the intially shown `Main` method because `DoSomething` will run to completion before it returns to `Main` to dispose the passed object reference.
+The first implementation will run without any exception in the initially shown `Main` method because `DoSomething` will run to completion before it returns to `Main` to dispose the passed object reference.

 The second version will throw an `ObjectDisposedException` because `Task.Yield()` will trigger the return to the caller and finish the remaining code of the asynchronous method later.

-We need to assume that any real `Task` returning method will have actual asynchronous code exception (like the 2nd version) though.
-In reality, a single method can even show both behaviors, completely depending on runtime conditions:
+We need to assume that any real `Task` returning method will have an asynchronous code exception (like the 2nd version).
+In reality, a single method can even show both behaviors, entirely depending on runtime conditions:

 ```csharp
 static Task DoSomething(MyDisposableClass myDisposableClass)